 Those have the opposite effect since they aim to counterbalance the acidic environment created by acidic foods and therefore lower inflammation.

-This do not mean you have to totally remove these from your diet, but knowing their impact on your body will allow you to take decisions accordingly.
+This doesn’t mean you have to totally remove these from your diet, but knowing their impact on your body will allow you to take decisions accordingly.